qudo-code/qudo-code/README.md

 - Desk: Fully Jarvis Bamboo
 - Mic: Audio-Technica ATR2100x
 - Monitor: Samsung C49HG9x

-## 💡 What The Dev Doin

-- **Some crypto stuff** -- building tools for the NFT space in [Solana](https://solana.com).
-Me and some friends are developing a community and artwork generator to make it easy for creatives to get their generative artwork on the blockchain.
-[Join Discord](https://discord.gg/z4DU5UwX).

-- **Some state machine stuff** -- working on this POC called [State Machine Snacks](https://github.com/qudo-code/state-machine-snacks).
-Also checkout [xstate-component-tree](https://github.com/tivac/xstate-component-tree) which heavily inspired SMS.

-- **Some drone stuff** -- a super back burner side project, but me and a friend are building a drone using a Rasberry Pi Zero running Python.
-End goal would be to make a bot that can hover and follow a person using a [Coral](https://coral.ai/products/accelerator/) for image processing.

-- **Some Discord bot stuff** -- recently I figured out how to make a bot for the Snifty server that will return the current price of any ticker symbol.
-You can use it by typing `!SYMBOL` in any channel and it will reply to your message with the current price.

 ## 💬 Connect
 - Send a [!Ding](https://famousfoxes.com/ding) to `qudo.sol`.